x676f64/secureum-mind_map/content/6. Audit Techniques and Tools 101/VerX.md

 # 73 - [VerX](./VerX.md)

-VerX [VerX](https://verx.ch/): is a verifier that can automatically prove temporal safety properties of Ethereum smart contracts.
+[VerX](https://verx.ch/): is a verifier that can automatically prove temporal safety properties of Ethereum smart contracts.

 The verifier is based on a careful combination of three ideas:
 1. Reduction of temporal safety verification to reachability checking